 Description: International Student Lunch Conversation (ISLC) is a casual time and space for international students to connect with each other and talk about life as an international student in the U.S. and at U-M.

-December’s ISLC will take place at the Hatcher Graduate Library’s Gallery Event Space from 12:00 - 1:00 PM.
+February’s ISLC will take place at the Hatcher Graduate Library’s Gallery Event Space from 12:00 - 1:00 PM.
 Lunch will be provided!

 Description: The U.S. elects a president and vice president every four years.
 2016 is an election year and Americans will elect a new president on November 8.
 During the workshop, you will learn how U.S.